Mother & Child: A Dynasty of Love

 In the 14th century, the slow spread of humanist education for women, led to a critical re-thinking of the misogynist tradition accepted during Antiquity and the Middle Ages.
 By the 15th century important authors such a Christine de Pizan, Helene Kottaner, Katharina von Gebersweiler, and Laura Cereta gave testimony to the often unheard feminine questions concerning their view on woman’s nature and their role in society.
 Although most of the time their voice stayed in the shadows of anonymity, the female figure of the early Habsburg period also held a crucial role in the development of the dynasty‘s cultural impact.
 The dynasty’s women not only increased their family’s influence through their inherited lands, but also acted as prominent patrons of the arts in Austria and Switzerland and became founders, peacekeepers, regents and even protectors of the Holy Crown.

-The music of this program, although often by anonymous or foreign composers, portrays the music cultivated in the cultural centers of the Albertinian line of the Habsburgs in the 14th and 15th centuries.
-Revolving around late-medieval musical settings to the Virgin Mary, symbol of the nurturing mother and the nurturing wisdom, and complemented by the readings of contemporary texts by female authors, ensemble Servir Antico gives homage to the “other voice” of early humanism.
+With the Virgin Mary as the loving mother and regent of the angels, in this program, (together with a group of choristers from the Basel Boys Choir) we explore the various musical forms in which children have played an active role on special occasions.
+The music, although often by anonymous or foreign composers, portrays the music cultivated in the convents and cultural centers of the Albertinian line of the Habsburgs in the 14th and 15th centuries.
+Revolving around late-medieval musical settings to the Virgin Mary, the symbol of the nurturing mother and the nurturing wisdom, and complemented by the readings of contemporary texts by female authors, ensemble Servir Antico gives homage to the “other voice” of early humanism.

 Line-up: 4 Musicians